Keeping Your Personal Data Safe from Prying Eyes

 - In many cases once you encrypt the device the only way to undo the process is to factory reset your mobile device.

-As you can see, the process to encrypt your device is usually quick and easy to accomplish and if you ever lose your device you will sleep a little better knowing your information is secure and safe from prying eyes.
+As you can see, enabling mobile encryption on your devices is usually quick and easy to accomplish.
+If you ever lose your device you will sleep a little better knowing your information will be secure and safe from prying eyes.